Caerwys – St Michael’s Church

 History

-St. Michael’s church in Caerwys dates back to the end of the 13th century, although earlier temples on this place can reach even Roman times.
-The earliest written mention of the church comes from 1244, when the Pope chose the church of St. Michael, as a place of trial to decide whether prince Dafydd ap Llywelyn, was forced to sign a treaty with king Henry III.
-At that time, the temple was still a small timber building.
-The next mention about the church of St. Michael comes from 1284, when the sum of 60 shillings was paid to the parson Jervasius, as compensation for the loss of tithing and damages inflicted by the soldiers of king Edward I, during his conquest of Wales, two years earlier.
+Church of St. Michael’s in Caerwys was built in the late 13th century on the site of an older wooden structure.
+The earliest mention of the church was recorded in 1244, when the Pope chose it as the venue for a court hearing for two abbots, to determine whether Prince Dafydd ap Llywelyn had been forced to sign a treaty with King Henry III.
+The next record of St. Michael’s Church was made in 1284 („capelle de Kerwys”), when a sum of 60 shillings was paid to the parish priest Jervasius as compensation for the loss of tithes and damages caused by King Edward I’s soldiers during his conquest of Wales two years earlier.

 Architecture